gohsonghan98/gitbookclone/document/function/Comparation/less/less.md

 ### Scenario / Use Case

-The user wants to get the operator that returns true when the first number is smaller than the second number.
+The user wants to check if value 1 is less than value 2.

 ### Step